Lord-Haji/Safety-Osha/CONFIGGUIDE.md

 Pokemon Showdown Node Bot - Configuration Guide
 ====================

-This guide is a explanation of how to configure [Pokemon-Showdown-Node-Bot](https://github.com/Ecuacion/Pokemon-Showdown-Node-Bot) once installed.
+This guide is a explanation of how to configure [Safety Osha](https://github.com/supersoniko/Safety-Osha) once installed.

 First of all, copy `config-example.js` to `config.js`